openstack/kayobe/doc/source/architecture.rst

 classes of networks.
 These are logical networks and may map to one or more physical networks in the system.

+Overcloud out-of-band network
+    Name of the network used by the seed to access the out-of-band management controllers of the bare metal overcloud hosts.
 Overcloud provisioning network
     The overcloud provisioning network is used by the seed host to provision the cloud hosts.
+Workload out-of-band network
+    Name of the network used by the overcloud hosts to access the out-of-band management controllers of the bare metal workload hosts.
 Workload provisioning network
     The workload provisioning network is used by the cloud hosts to provision the bare metal compute hosts.